mayank19o7/spring-boot-camp/README.md

    mechanism for services, handles HTTP requests and implements fallback methods.
 8. [Resilience4j](./UserResilienceService/README.md) - This application demonstrates how to use Resilience4j for
    resilience and fault tolerance in microservices architecture.
 Uses [Order Service Application](./OrderService/README.md).
+9. [Security](./Security/README.md) - This is a simple Spring Boot application demonstrating security using Spring Security.